Advertiser Disclosure

 Card Categories

-The Capital One Savor card is one of the most tempting cash-back credit cards out there.
-While there are many cash-back credit cards that have come and gone, this awesome product offers up to 8% cash-back with no caps.
+The Capital One Savor card is one of the most tempting cash-back credit cards available.
+While many cash-back credit cards have come and gone, this excellent product offers up to 8% cash-back with no caps.

-You’ll start off with a 1-time cash bonus.
-Then, you will earn according to the following structure:
+You’ll start with a one-time cash bonus.
+Then you earn according to the following structure:

 • 8% cash-back on Capital One Entertainment purchases